 24. Boat and Motors: The boat and motor that each participating team will or may be using during the season must be listed on the membership form.
 Liability insurance is required for a boat to be eligible.
 A maximum of two (2) boats may be used during the season, unless otherwise determined by the tournament director.
 All boats must be equipped with an emergency kill-switch device, securely attached to the driver’s body whenever the boat is on plane.
-All boats must be a minimum of fourteen (14) feet in length.
-Both Tiller and console steer outboard motors are permitted to be used in tournament events.
+All boats must be a minimum of fourteen (14) feet in length and only console steer outboard motors are permitted to be used in tournament events.
 Each boat must have all required U.S. Coast Guard safety equipment on board at all times.
 Boats must contain a properly aerated livewell space that is capable of keeping the day’s catch alive.
 Maximum horsepower for all motors used in tournament competition shall not exceed the horsepower limitations as set by the U.S. Coast Guard for the vessel.
 Each boat must have a U.S. Coast Guard horsepower rating plate attached to the boat by the manufacturer.
 Fuel may be carried only in U.S. Coast Guard approved mounted or secured fuel tanks.

 26. Local Director: Participants must allow the local Directors and staff to pull ahead of them in the take out line.